 Alzheimer died with no clue the case would become a cultural touchstone and his name a household word

 Her health became progressively worse during the five years, and after she died, he performed a post-mortem—dabbling as he did in neuroanatomy, which was all the rage in those days.
 He observed peculiar plaques and neurofiber tangles in her brain and pondered how her neurological problems could be related to them.
-Many at the meeting could care less.
+Many at the meeting could not care less.
 Nobody at the time could have guessed this case and several others like it would anticipate one of the major age-related illnesses of our age—least of all the doctor, whose name was Alois Alzheimer.
 He died a few years later with no clue the case would become a cultural touchstone and his name a household word less than a century later.

 Some diseases are named after inflicted patients and susceptible populations rather than the doctors who treat them.
-The classic case of this is Lou Gehrig’s disease, also known as amyotropic lateral sclerosis, a name that recalls the iconic New York Yankees professional baseball player whose diagnosis with the disease cut short his storied career and forced him to quit after playing 2,130 consecutive games.
+The classic case of this is Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, a name that recalls the iconic New York Yankees professional baseball player whose diagnosis with the disease cut short his storied career and forced him to quit after playing 2,130 consecutive games.

 More common than naming diseases after an individual is naming them after a population—often an at-risk population that has become associated with that disease.
 One example is miner's lung, a form of pneumoconiosis associated with breathing in coal dust.